One-dimensional Poisson solver

 Where the zero of the potential is defined by $V(x=0)=0$.

-The above equations can be solved itteratively by solving for the potential given the charge density and then solving for the charge density given the potential.
+The above equations can be solved iteratively by solving for the potential given the charge density and then solving for the charge density given the potential.
 After repeating this process a number of times, the charge density and potential converge to their final values.

 The form below allows you to input analytic expressions for the doping density and then it solves for the carrier densities, the electric field, and the potential.
 It is necessary to specify the width of the region that the program should consider.